 If a window is too bright, you can filter the light with a sheer curtain, put an awning on the outside or plant a leafy shrub or small tree as a screen.
 You may have to move your plant with the changing seasons because a south-facing window that’s fine in winter could get too bright in summer.

 Dracaena marginata has an upright growth habit, so it doesn’t incline towards the light source like other plants.
-Rotating the pot periodically if the stem is leaning slightly won’t do any harm.
+Rotating the pot periodically if the stem is leaning slightly won’t do any harm, and it’s worth fertilizing the plant monthly in spring and summer.

 Dracaena Marginata Light Requirements FAQs